staticwebdev/30DaysOfSWA/www/blog/2022-08-31/index.md

 ## Dev Resources

 * **Aug 3** | `dev.to` <br/> [**Deploy Azure Static Web Apps using Python**](https://dev.to/azure/deploy-azure-static-web-apps-using-python-1hn7) by _Jay Miller_.
 Are you a Python developer interested in exploring Azure Static Web Apps?
 In this post, Jay walks you through configuring and deploying your first Python SWA from VS Code.
+* **Jul 22** | `techcommunity.com` <br /> [**Host your website on Azure Static Web Apps for free**](https://techcommunity.microsoft.com/t5/educator-developer-blog/host-your-website-on-azure-static-web-apps-for-free/ba-p/3579709?WT.mc_id=academic-74011-sagibbon) by _Julia Muiruri_.
+Students looking to get started with Azure, create your Azure for Students account and deploy your first website within minutes!
 * **Jul 20** | `dev.to` <br/> [**Taking a SWA DevOps Pipeline to the next level**](https://dev.to/azure/taking-a-swa-devops-pipeline-to-the-next-level-5co3) by _Aaron Powell_.
 We know SWA works seamlessly with GitHub Actions to automate the default build-deploy workflow.
 What if you need a more complex custom CI/CD pipeline?
 This article walks you through one such example.

 And don't forget to check out our #30DaysOfSWA post on [Multi-Stage Deploy with ADO](https://www.azurestaticwebapps.dev/blog/devtools-ado) for a more complex pipelines that add automated testing and a manual approval step.